wernight/docker-plex-media-server/README.md

     $ mkdir ~/plex-config
     $ chown 797:797 -R ~/plex-config
-    $ docker run -d --restart=always -v ~/plex-config:/config -v ~/Movies:/media -p 32400:32400 wernight/plex-media-server
+    $ docker run -d --restart=always -v ~/plex-config:/config -v ~/Movies:/media --net=host -p 32400:32400 wernight/plex-media-server

+Once done, wait a few seconds and open `http://localhost:32400/web` in your browser.

+The flag `--net=host` is only required for the first run, so that your can login locally without password (without SSH proxy) and see the "Server" tab in the web UI (see troubleshooting section below).
+If you want **Avahi broadcast** to work then keep `--net=host` even after being logged in, but this will be somewhat less secure.

 The `--restart=always` is optional, it'll for example allow auto-start on boot.

-If you want Avahi broadcast to work, add `--net=host` but this will be more insecure.
-Without it you may also not see the `Server` tab unless the server is logged in, see troubleshooting section below.

-Once done, wait about a minute and open `http://localhost:32400/web` in your browser.

 Features